arorarshi/arorarshi/content/project/panelmap/index.md

 slides: ""
 ---

-Visualizing discrete and continuous data for known groups
+Visualizing discrete and continuous data for known groups. panelmap creates panels for summarizing binary data, categorical data (more than 2 categories) and continuous data for known groups.
+One can visualize missing data, summarize tables along with appropriate tests and do various customizations.